 What is a Documentary-Style Wedding Photographer?

 A documentary-style wedding photographer captures what happens when it happens.
+This approach works beautifully for Colorado weddings, especially if you want your day captured naturally and without stiff posing.
 Instead of posing couples or making them do things that don’t look or feel natural, I let couples be themselves and enjoy the moment.

 I also shine when it comes to candids, action shots, and dance-floor moves.
 Basically, anything that is happening in real-time, I’ll find a way to capture it uniquely and beautifully.